The Origin of the Endicott Studio Name

 Rick Berry's painting (above, right) was created during this time, depicting Terri Windling, Sheila Berry, and another artist on the building's roof.
 (It eventually appeared on the cover of Michael Bishop's story collection At the City Limits of Fate. )

-The photographs below are of Endicott's U.S. home (Endicott West) in Tucson, Arizona, nestled into the desert foothills below the Rincon Mountains from 2002--2014.
+The photographs below are of the Endicott West Arts Retreat, nestled into the desert foothills below the Rincon Mountains east of Tucson, Arizona.
+This nonprofit Retreat space welcomed writers, artists, and others from 2001 to 2014.

 And in an odd bit of serendipity, it transpires that Endicott Street in Boston was named in honor of John Endicott (also spelled "Endecott"), the first governor of the Massachusetts Bay Colony -- who came from the same small English village where Terri now lives.
 For many years her home there was Weaver's Cottage (pictured below), a 16th century thatch-roofed dwelling originally built for master weavers in the local woolens trade.
 The cottage had once belonged to members of the Endecott family, which is still a prominant family name in the area today.